Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Optimization Version

 If zero or $k$ dangling edges are selected, then we can select all edges incident to the $u_i$s or $v_i$s, respectively.
 Since $v_1$ and $u_1$ are always connected by a \HWeq[2]{1} node, \footnote{ If $d=2$, the nodes $v_i,u_i$ are not be connected for all $i\in [2,k-1]$. } we cannot create a larger solution without violating any relation.
 As we can extend this selection to the realizations, the size of the solution is in both cases the same.

-Now assume there are $\ell \in [k-1]$ dangling edges selected.
-Then for any solution we know that there must be some $v_i$ and $v_{i+1}$ such that at least one of these two relations is not satisfied.
-Hence we loose a factor of $\beta+2k(d+1)$.
+Now, assume that $\ell \in [k-1]$ dangling edges are selected.
+Then, for any solution, we know that there must be some $v_i$ and $v_{i+1}$ such that at least one of these two relations is not satisfied.
+Hence, we loose a factor of $\beta+2k(d+1)$.
 Further observe that the graph contains $2k(d+1)$ edges.
 Hence, we loose a factor of $\beta$ compared to the optimal solution.
-Note that for this to work we crucially need that the nodes with relation \HWin[d+1]{\{0,d+1\}} and \HWin[1]{\{0,1\}} are no realizations such that the dangling edges are not included in the size of the solutions. \qedhere \end{itemize} \end{proof} Like in the decision version it suffices to realize \EQ{k} and \HWeq[k]{1}.
-Then we can use the same construction as in Theorem~6.2 in \cite{MarxSS21} to realize arbitrary relations.
-As we can realize \EQ{k} and \HWeq[k]{1} for all $k$ and not just specific $k$, we do not need any constraints for the relation. \begin{lemma} There is a $f:\SetN\times\SetN\to\SetN$ such that the following holds.
+For this to work we crucially need that the nodes with relation \HWin[d+1]{\{0,d+1\}} and \HWin[1]{\{0,1\}} are no realizations so that the dangling edges are not included in the size of the solutions. \qedhere \end{itemize} \end{proof} As for the decision version, it suffices to realize \EQ{k} and \HWeq[k]{1}.
+Then, we can use the same construction as in Theorem~6.2 in \cite{MarxSS21} to realize arbitrary relations.
+As we can realize \EQ{k} and \HWeq[k]{1}, for all $k$ and not just specific $k$, we do not need any constraints for the relation. \begin{lemma} There is a function $f\from\SetN\times\SetN\to\SetN$ such that the following holds.
 Let $R\subseteq\{0,1\}^e$ be a relation.
-Then we can realize $R$ with arbitrary penalty $\beta$ by simple graphs using $f(e,\beta)$ vertices of degree at most $\max \Ex+3$. \end{lemma} With this lemma we can prove the second step of our reduction, namely \cref{lem:opt:AntiFactorRToAntiFactor}. \begin{proof}[Proof of \cref{lem:opt:AntiFactorRToAntiFactor}] We follow the outline of the proof for the decision version from \cref{lem:dec:AntiFactorRToAntiFactor}.
-For the replacement of the realization we set the penalty to be twice the degree of the relation.
-Thus the size depends only on the degree of the relation (and the set $\Ex$).
+Then, we can realize $R$ with arbitrary penalty $\beta$ by simple graphs using $f(e,\beta)$ vertices of degree at most $\max \Ex+3$. \end{lemma} With this lemma we can prove the second step of our reduction, namely \cref{lem:opt:AntiFactorRToAntiFactor}. \begin{proof}[Proof of \cref{lem:opt:AntiFactorRToAntiFactor}] We follow the outline of the proof for the decision version from \cref{lem:dec:AntiFactorRToAntiFactor}.
+For the realizations of the relations we set the penalty to be twice the degree of the relation.
+Thus, the size depends only on the degree of the relation (and the set $\Ex$).

-Consider a complex node of degree $\delta$ which we replaced by its realization.
-When additional incident edges are selected, the size can increase by at most $\delta$.
-But if this selection does not satisfy the relation (otherwise the size does not change by definition) we lose a factor of $2\delta$ by the choice of the penalty.
-Hence, this selection does not increase the size of the solution and therefore all relations must be satisfied.
+Consider the realization of a complex vertex of degree $\delta$.
+Assume we try to create a larger solution by additionally selecting up to $\delta$ incident edges.
+Thus, if this selection does not satisfy the relation (otherwise the total size does not change by definition) we lose a factor of $2\delta$ by the choice of the penalty.
+Hence, this selection does not increase the size of the solution and, therefore, all relations must be satisfied.
 See Lemma~6.3 in \cite{MarxSS21} for a detailed proof. \end{proof}